 Slow travel: 8 days cruising the Pacific Coast Way

-The Pacific Coast Way, which links Brisbane and Cairns, is a 1784km road trip like no other.
+The Pacific Coast Way, which stretches between the Gold Coast and Cairns, is a 1784km road trip like no other.

 No two days will be the same as you drive through Queensland’s farmland, canefields, rainforests and towns… whichever direction you’re going in.